jgamblin/nmaptable/README.md

 ## What

 Have you ever needed to provide nmap scan data in an easily understandable format?
 Have you noticed how hard it is to do?
 So did I!
-So I hacked together these tools using [Namp Grepable Output](https://nmap.org/book/output-formats-grepable-output.html), A bash script to convert it to a CSV and some [D3.js code](https://d3js.org/) I hacked togehter.
+So I hacked together these tools using [Namp Grepable Output](https://nmap.org/book/output-formats-grepable-output.html), A bash script to convert it to a CSV and some [D3.js code](https://d3js.org/).

 ## How